Khan/engblog/src/posts/dyslexic-friendly-fonts.md

 ### How it Helps

-The aim of this setting is to allow users to have the opportunity to change the font of the website to something that is might be more comforting and easier to read.
-While the font does not “cure” dyslexia it remedies some symptoms that some people with dyslexia experience.
-As described in the OpenDyslexic website, the font acts as a form of additional support similar to how highlighting a text book might help someone remember important facts of a passage.
+Our goal with this setting is to allow users to change the font of the website to something that is might be more comfortable and easier to read.
+While the font does not “cure” dyslexia, it remedies some symptoms that some people with dyslexia experience.
+As described in the OpenDyslexic website, the font acts as a form of additional support, similar to how highlighting a textbook might help someone remember important facts of a passage.

 Fonts intended to help dyslexic users take measures to make certain letters more distinguishable from one another.
-For instance in OpenDyslexic, the letters are weighted in certain areas to indicate direction.
+For instance, the letters in OpenDyslexic are weighted in certain areas to indicate direction.
 A capital W is more weighted on the bottom and a capital M is more weighted on the top.
 This helps a dyslexic user distinguish between an M and a W, which can sometimes be confusing due to their similar shape.
-Below you can see an image that shows the contrast on how different letters that are often confusing for dyslexic users are displayed in different fonts.
+Below, you can see an image that shows the contrast between how different letters that are often confusing for dyslexic users are displayed in different fonts.

 ![Image Comparing different letters in different fonts](/images/dyslexic-friendly-fonts/font-comparision.png)

-OpenDyslexic font may not work for all people with dyslexia, but attempts to remedy some of its symptoms.
-You can find more information about the font and how it was created [here](https://www.opendyslexic.org/about).
+OpenDyslexic may not work for all people with dyslexia, but attempts to remedy some of its symptoms.
+You can find [more information about the font and how it was created](https://www.opendyslexic.org/about) on their website.

-The research around dyslexic friendly fonts is still in the preliminary stages and there is no hard evidence to show that it significantly improves reading experiences for people with dyslexia.
+The research around dyslexic-friendly fonts is still in the preliminary stages and there is no hard evidence to show that it significantly improves reading experiences for people with dyslexia.

-Everyone is different, and some fonts work better for people with dyslexia than others.
-Our intention in releasing this feature was to provide the option to change Khan Academy’s font to one that may provide some ease.
-We feel that if there’s some chance that this feature will help some learners absorb information more effectively, we’re willing to give it a try.
+Everyone is different, and certain fonts appear to work better for people with dyslexia than others.
+We feel that if there’s a chance that this feature will help some learners absorb information more effectively, we’re willing to give it a try.

 ### The Making

 Overriding our standard body text font with OpenDyslexic was a fairly straightforward approach.
-I first accessed our font files from the website.
-Once I added the font files to our GitHub repo, I created a css template for the font using @fontface.
+I first accessed downloaded the font files from their website.
+Once I added the font files to our GitHub repository, I created a css template for the font using @fontface.
 Here’s an example of what that might look like:

 ```css
 /* regular Open Dyslexic font */